Easy Garlic Lemon Chicken Strips with Rice

 4. Add the rest of chicken broth and continue to simmer for about 5 minutes.
 Sauce will reduce in volume and deepen in flavor.

-5. Remove a small portion of chicken broth and add one tsp of flour and mix.
+5. Remove a small portion of chicken broth and add one tablespoon of flour and mix.
 Add back to the skillet and continue to simmer for a couple minutes to thicken sauce.

 6. Add ½ tsp salt and ¼ tsp pepper to taste